Skelmorlie Castle: The Lairds or Barons

 On 6 June 1461 Sir Alexander de Montgomerie of Ardrossan, the first Lord Montgomerie, granted the lands of Skelmorlie to his second son by Margaret Boyd (daughter of Sir Thomas Boyd of Kilmarnock), George, thereby was the founder of the cadet branch, the Montgomeries of Skelmorlie.
 George was also granted the lands of Lochliboside, Hartfield, and Colpy in the Barony of Renfrew.
 Another view is that Skelmorlie Castle was built by a brother of Hugh, the first Earl of Eglinton.
 This Hugh was the son of the second Lord Montgomerie and the grandson of the first Lord Montgomerie.
 John was the second laird and he married Marion Dalzel, by whom he had a son, Cuthbert, the third laird.
 Cuthbert married Elizabeth, daughter of Patrick Houston of that Ilk and their eldest son George became the fourth laird.
 George married Lady Catherine Montgomerie, youngest daughter of Hugh, first Earl of Eglinton.
 They had a large family and the eldest, Thomas, became the fifth laird.
 Thomas died in 1566 and his brother Robert inherited Skelmorlie, as well as Lochransay, Synnock, and Lochliboside.

 Robert Montgomerie, seventh laird, was knighted by James VI and in 1628 created a baronet by Charles I. He was the son of another Robert; his mother was Dorothy, daughter of Lord Sempill.
 This Sir Robert married Margaret, daughter of Sir William Douglas of Drumlanrig.

 The sixth laird, Robert, murdered Alexander Cunninghame, commendator of Kilwinning Abbey at his castle and palace of Montgreenan in 1586, following the murder, by the Cunninghames, of the fourth Earl of Eglinton.
-The elder Sir Robert and his eldest son where in revenge killed by Patrick Maxwell of Newark Glasgow.
+The elder Sir Robert and his eldest son were killed in revenge by Patrick Maxwell of Newark Glasgow.